 Art & Design

-Many students study the subject through GCSE, through A Level and beyond either directly with foundation courses at top Universities or indirectly through related subjects such as Architecture, Product design or Advertising.
-Boys often submit work to local competitions and exhibitions through Warwick and beyond and enjoy a great deal of success in both.
+Many pupils study the subject through GCSE, through A Level and beyond either directly with foundation courses at top Universities or indirectly through related subjects such as Architecture, Product design or Advertising.
+Pupils often submit work to local competitions and exhibitions through Warwick and beyond and enjoy a great deal of success in both.